brttd/display-whisper/app/help/songs.md

 Each of these sections can be added or removed from the song item from within its editor.
 When adding a song item to the presentation, these section can be automatically added to the start and end of the song.
 By default a **Blank** section will be added at the start and end.
 This can be changed in the Preferences, under _Songs_ > _Play Order_.
-If **Add intro section** is enabled it will add the intro section to the start of the song.
-If **Add blank section at start** is enabled, the intro section will be added after the blank section.
+If **Add intro section to start** is enabled it will add the intro section to the start of the song.
+If **Add blank section to start** is enabled, the intro section will be added after the blank section.
-If **Add outro section** is enabled it will add the outro section to the end of the song.
-If **Add blank section at end** is enabled, the outro section will be added before the blank section.
+If **Add outro section to end** is enabled it will add the outro section to the end of the song.
+If **Add blank section to end** is enabled, the outro section will be added before the blank section.

 The text in the **Intro** and **Outro** use [Text expressions](#song-text-expressions).